 When I arrived at the US, I started a new blog, on which I comment to anything I find interesting.
 My co-author there is Alexis Anagnostakis, graduate of the Universite Pierre et Marie Curie and former student at AMDC.

-Last but not least, I am a member of the society of industrial and applied mathematics & the mathematical association of America.
+Last but not least, I am a member of the society of industrial and applied mathematics.

 Soon more info.